-Dolls heads used to lobby pothole repairs
+Dolls' heads used to lobby pothole repairs

 The father-of-three said he was fed up with the crater being "barricaded off for months" and had turned to "doll power" to get the hole filled.

-Swindon Borough Council said the pothole had been repaired several times but keeps reappearing.
-Highways England would be fixing the "underlying issue".
+The council said the pothole had kept reappearing after being fixed several times.
+Highways England would be fixing the "underlying issue", it added.

-The first "rustic" looking mermaid doll appeared on the motorway bridge across the M4, three weeks ago - much to the amusement of local derivers.
+The first "rustic" looking mermaid doll appeared on the motorway bridge across the M4, three weeks ago - much to the amusement of local drivers.

 But a week later Mr Daytona said "someone took her" and she had to be replaced by another "Lady of the Holes".